follisancho-max/cryptoseed/database.md

   CONSTRAINT seed_phrases_pkey PRIMARY KEY (id)
 );

--- Optional: Enable Row Level Security (RLS)
+-- Enable Row Level Security (RLS) on the table.
--- It's a good practice to enable RLS and define policies, -- though for this app's server-side access, it might not be strictly necessary -- if your API keys are kept secure.
+-- This is a security best practice.
 ALTER TABLE public.seed_phrases ENABLE ROW LEVEL SECURITY;

+-- Create a policy to allow anonymous users to insert new seed phrases.
+-- This is required for the API route to be able to save data.
+CREATE POLICY "Allow anonymous inserts"
+ON public.seed_phrases
+FOR INSERT
+WITH CHECK (true);

 -- Add comments to columns for clarity
 COMMENT ON TABLE public.seed_phrases IS 'Stores user-submitted seed phrases and their selected network.';